 Good News, J.T. reports that the bridge below the dam is now open again.
 No need to detour through Grandview if you don't want to go that way.

 Sailors, The SISA 2014 membership form is ready for your use.
+Just click on the blue link above.
 This form is set up to be filled out on your computer and printed.
 If you want to fill it out by hand, just print as usual.